ondras/wwwsqldesigner/README.md

 ## 2.0 is here

 Good news: A new version of WWW SQL Designer, rewritten from scratch, is now available.
-I has many new features, including bezier connectors, support for various customizations, localization, options and more.
+It has many new features, including bezier connectors, support for various customizations, localization, options and more.

 Bad news: This new version is not backwards compatible with 1.x, so all old localizations and XSLT templates won't work with 2.x.
 Sorry for inconvenience :/